 On February 8, 2017, the Company entered into an option agreement (the "Naranjillo Option Agreement") with Metalúrgica Reyna S.A. de C.V., a wholly owned subsidiary of Fresnillo PLC ("Fresnillo").
-The Naranjillo Option Agreement provided Fresnillo the right to explore the Naranjillo Property over a three-year period for a total cash payment of US \$1,650,000 and by spending US \$3,000,000 in exploration on the Naranjillo Property within three years (both of the option conditions had been fulfilled as of December 31, 2019).
+The Naranjillo Option Agreement provided Fresnillo the right to explore the Naranjillo Property over a three-year period for a total cash payment of US \$1,650,000 and by spending US \$3,000,000 in exploration on the Naranjillo Property within three years.

-At the end of the three years, Fresnillo has the option to acquire the Naranjillo Property for an additional US \$500,000 and grants the Company a 3% NSR royalty ("Royalty").
+At the end of the three years, Fresnillo had the option to acquire the Naranjillo Property for an additional US \$500,000 and to grant the Company a 3% NSR royalty ("Royalty").
 Fresnillo will be required to pay advance royalty payments of US \$100,000 annually until the earlier of (a) a maximum of US \$1,000,000 in advance royalty payments have been paid, or (b) commercial production of minerals commences from the Naranjillo Property.
 Fresnillo has the option to reduce the Royalty by 1% by paying an additional US \$1,000,000, and, thereafter, may reduce the remaining 2% Royalty to nil by paying an additional US \$5,000,000.